 sense:A mutation that results in a new codon still coding for the same amino acid in a polypeptide or protein.
 Usually due to a substitution mutation.

-non-sense: mutation which replaces a codon for an amino acid with a codon for chain termination (UAG, UAA, or UGA).
+non-sense: A mutation which replaces a codon for an amino acid with a codon for chain termination (UAG, UAA, or UGA).

 deletion: A type of gene mutation wherein the deletion (as well as addition) of (a number of) nucleotide(s) causes a shift in the reading frame of the codons in the mRNA, thus, may eventually lead to the alteration in the amino acid sequence at protein translation.